raquel-carmona/raquel-carmona.github.io/_projects/man.md

 tags: Indentiy
 behance_urk: https://www.behance.net/gallery/165083099/Museo-Arqueologico-Nacional-Visual-Identity
 preview_img: /images/man/man1.gif
+filter_img: /images/man/
+short_description: "Connection past and present through technology.
+It starts from the minimal geometric expression of the square (referring to the pixel) to create compositions"
 ---

 The National Archaeological Museum (Madrid) is a public institution whose objective is to offer all citizens a rigorous, attractive,